-Once you have successfully completed your assessment, you will need to submit your application to an RMAB.
-Find an RMAB
+Once you have successfully completed your assessment, you will need to submit your application to a RMAB within six months.
+Find a RMAB

 STEP 4: Once approved, your name will be added to the Register of Nationally Accredited Mediators.

-The College of Law offers customised in-house mediation training compliant with the current National Mediation Accreditation Scheme (NMAS) to organisations across Australia and internationally.
+The College of Law offers customised in-house mediation training compliant with the current National Mediator Accreditation System (NMAS) to organisations across Australia and internationally.

 For further information or to discuss your tailored mediation program, please contact The College of Law on 02 9965 7111.

 Q: How do I become a Nationally Accredited Mediator?